COVID-19: Vaccine Registry

 The Wisconsin COVID-19 Vaccine Registry is being used by public and private providers in Wisconsin to register and schedule COVID-19 vaccinations.
 Not all vaccinators are using vaccine registry software and some are using their own systems.
 A list of vaccinators using the vaccine registry is provided below.
-Learn more about how to get a vaccination.

 More information about DHS community-based vaccination clinics: